xan105/Achievement-Watcher/README.md

 For ALI213 there is no default folder so choose the dir where the `AlI213.ini` or `valve.ini` file is; <br>
 The app will then parse it and look for `\Profile\[EMUUSERNAME]\Stats\achievements.bin` from the chosen location.

-⚠️ Green Luma Reborn: Parse ach. only if the reg key "SkipStatsAndAchievements" is set to dword:00000000 for that APPID.
+⚠️ Green Luma Reborn: only if the reg key `"SkipStatsAndAchievements"` is set to `dword:00000000` for that APPID.

 ### Legit Steam
 You can choose to view none (default) / only installed / all owned Steam games.<br/>